noxomix/vgl/README.md

 OpenGL-bindings for the V programming language.

 ## Early Release!!
-> **Notice**, this Library should work on all Major Platforms, but the provided example works only with Linux right now.
+> **Notice:** This library should work on all major platforms, but the provided example works only with Linux right now.
-> Also its likely that there are some Bugs can occure, since the function parameters are machine-casted.
-I tried many examples tho, and hadnt expirienced any bug yet.
+> Also, it's likely that there are some bugs that can occur, since the function parameters are machine-casted.
+I've tried many examples though and haven't experienced any bugs yet.

 ## Installation
 Install via VPM: